sisouza/InspirationQuotesApp/README.md

 # InspirationQuotesApp

-Mobile app for showing inspirational quotes
+Mobile app for showing inspirational quotes using Constrait Layouts, Data Binding and Instrumentation tests.